apache/daffodil-vscode/sampleWorkspace/test.md

-# VS Code Mock Debug
+# VS Code Daffodil Debug

-Mock Debug local_i allows to "debug" markdown files (like this).
+Daffodil Debug local_i allows to "debug" markdown files (like this).
 The text of the markdown is considered the "program to debug" and certain keywords trigger specific functionality:

 * if debugging stops on a line, the line becomes a stack in the CALL STACK with the words shown as frames.
   Here is a long stack trace: a b c d e f g h i j k l m n o p q r s t u v w x y z a b c d e f g h i j k l m n o p q r s t u v w x y z a b c d e f g h i j k l m n o p q r s t u v w x y z.
-* Variables are just synthesized by Mock Debug, they do not originate from the markdown file.
+* Variables are just synthesized by Daffodil Debug, they do not originate from the markdown file.

 ## Inline Values